CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/tiler.md

 {{% bannerNote type="note" title="tip"%}}
 Any option left as `NULL` will take its default value.
 This also applies for geometry type dependant options such as `zoom_min` or `tile_feature_order`.
 {{%/ bannerNote %}}

+{{% bannerNote type="note" title="tip"%}}
+A `fraction_dropped_per_zoom` property will be included in the TileJSON, containing an estimate of the percentage of the features that have been dropped per zoom level as a result of applying the `drop_fraction_as_needed` strategy.
+Please bear in mind that the exact percentages can be up to 5% higher.
+{{%/ bannerNote %}}

 {{% customSelector %}}